-The United States Navy Senior Enlisted Academy (SEA) Blended course of instruction is developed and designed to challenge and educate senior enlisted personnel in the areas of professional writing, communication skills, public speaking, leadership, organizational behavior, team building, physical conditioning, and brilliant on the basics.
-In addition, the students will attend lectures discussing topics at the fleet, national security, Regional Studies, and strategic critical thinking levels.
+The Navy Senior Enlisted Academy (SEA) 8-week Reserve Component Course is designed to educate senior enlisted reservists in the areas of professional writing, communication skills, public speaking, leadership, organizational behavior, team building, physical conditioning, and brilliant on the basics.
+While in-residence, students will attend lectures on topics including national security, regional studies, and critical thinking.

-This Course is for US Navy SELRES paygrades E7 - E9 and active/FTS E-8-E9.
-Those selected for active/FTS COB/CSC/CMC are not eligible.
+This Course is for US Navy SELRES paygrades E7 - E9.
+Those selected for FTS COB/CSC/CMC are not eligible.

 Course Framework and Objectives.

-The unique educational experience of the Senior Enlisted Academy Blended curriculum set over an eight (8)-week period develops stronger leaders by preparing them to fulfill their expanded and ever widening roles in the areas of leadership and management responsibilities.
+The unique educational experience of the SEA Reservists course develops stronger leaders by preparing them to fulfill their expanded and ever widening roles in the areas of leadership and management responsibilities.

 The level of effort for this course is approximately 8-10 hours per week.
 This includes the time spent doing the assigned readings, viewing videos, participating in discussion boards, and conducting research and writing of papers.

-The course is set in a Blackboard environment for Six (6) weeks concluding with a two (2) week resident requirement.
+The course is set in a Blackboard environment for 6 weeks, followed by a 2-week in-resident requirement.
+(Note: there is one non-academic week of Admin/Travel between the Distance Learning and In-Residence phases, making the course 9-weeks from start to finish.)
 The design of the class allows for a free exchange of ideas, sharing of experiences, reasoning in problem solving and fostering self-confidence and team building.
-During your time at the SEA you will be required to do extensive reading, writing in APA format, self-study, and public speaking.
+During your time in this course you will be required to do extensive reading, writing (in APA format), self-study, and public speaking.

 - Name / Rank